This is a dirty trick. Those that consider themselves “purists” should not try this at home.

 Simply put it’s, jigging the fly through a pool.

-I’ve had several days on the water the past year (9-10 come to mind) where trout weren't committing to anything.
+I’ve had several days on the water the past few years (9-10 come to mind) where trout weren't committing to anything.
 I’d tried a bunch of different patterns with no success.
 I grew tired and wanted to shake it up so I took the same fly I was dead drifting, a small sz.
 14 caddis with a CDC collar and drifted it through the same pool as I had several times before, but instead of the typical dead drift I jigged the fly from the head of the pool to the end, “BAM” a fish.

 The next drift I did the same exercise, quickly lifting the rod then dropping it over and over 8-10 times through the pool.
 I ended that hour with 7 fish.
 On a day that previously brought 0 to hand. *Take note, there was no caddis hatch occurring at the time I was just prospecting with the pattern.*